VMware Workspace ONE and Horizon Reference Architecture Overview

 - Provide a dynamic environment configuration, such as drive or printer mappings, when a user launches an application.

-Horizon Cloud on Microsoft Azure
+Horizon Cloud Service

-Figure 3: Horizon Cloud Service on Microsoft Azure Overview
+Figure 7: Horizon Cloud Service – next-gen

-A VMware Workspace ONE® design uses several complementary components and provides a variety of highly available services to address the identified use cases.
+A VMware Workspace ONE design uses several complementary components and provides a variety of highly available services to address the identified use cases.
 Before you can assemble and integrate these components to form the desired service, you first need to design and build the infrastructure required.

 For this reference architecture, both cloud-hosted and on-premises Workspace ONE UEM and Workspace ONE Access are used separately to prove the functionality of both approaches.
 These are shown in the cloud-based and on-Premises logical architecture designs described in this chapter.